OUIsolutions/Symbiotic-Lua/README.md

 ## How it works:
- The system works through 2 stages, the first being build, in the build stage, after compiled, build.c will create a string called **lua_code** in the lua_code.h file.
+ The system works through 2 stages, the first being build, in the build stage, after compiled, build.c will create a string called **lua_code** in the lua_code.h file,containing all the contents of the lua/ folder (main.lua its required).
 In step two, the main folder C imports this string and generates an evaluation on it.
 This way, the entire lua virtual machine is embedded in the binary, without the need for external dependencies.

 ## what These template its not ?